juankypunk/openrarp/README.md

 Open a browser and enter the following url: http://localhost/openrarp

-User: you@yourdomain
+Email: you@yourdomain

 Passwd: openrarp

 ## ToDo
-- Add new partner
+- Add new neighbour
 - Add new water meter
 - Setup dialog
 - Change user password